rishi322/rag-report-analyser/README.md

-# 🚀 Rag Report Analyser API - Dockerized Deployment
+# 🚀 Rag Report Analyser API

 This project runs a **FastAPI**-based API for **OpenAI/NLP tasks** using `openai.py`.
 This guide covers **building, running, and deploying** the API with **Docker & Kubernetes**.